bibanon/tubeup/README.md

 Any arbitrary metadta can be added to the item, with a few exceptions.
 You can learn more about archive.org metadata [here](https://archive.org/services/docs/api/metadata-schema/).

+## Video comments

+Retrieving video comments is slow and turned off by default.
+This functionality can be enabled using the `--write-comments` flag.

 ### Collections